 Maintaining your Rolex Watch – Part III: Timing & Disasters

-In Parts I and II we examined what the watch owner should do weekly and yearly to help insure the lifelong function of a quartz or mechanical watch.
+In Part I and Part II we examined what the watch owner should do weekly and yearly to help insure the lifelong function of a quartz or mechanical watch.
 In this section, we examine items to examine and do in the event of a disaster, or whether to decide to have the watch serviced.

 While wearing and enjoying your watch, be sure to take note of how accurate the watch is as changes in accuracy is a signal whether to have the watch fully serviced or not.
 For mechanical watch owners, how accurate the watch is varies from watch to watch and brand to brand depending on the quality of the watch.
 For inexpensive mechanical watches, there might be a two-three minute variance per day.
 For higher end watches such as Rolex, a second hand might not drift at all on a day-to-day basis.
 The Swiss certification standard (COSC) is -4 seconds to +6 seconds a day and all Rolex watches are COSC certified.
 Watches that are COSC certified go through strict testing to insure reliability and time keeping within these standards.
 Despite certification and precision, every mechanical watch is subject to magnetism, gravity, and motion.
 An active watch wearer will have different accuracy than the same watch riding on a sedentary watch wearers wrist.
 Being around strong magnets such as sound speaker magnets or MRI machines will affect the watch’s accuracy.
 Rolex designed the Milgauss for just this reason to resist magnetic forces that are part of the wearer’s workplace.
 The job of the watch wearer is to take note of the watch’s accuracy and be on the lookout for any changes.
 A watch that is 90 seconds slow each day indicated that the watch is reliable, even though it is slow.
 A watch is slow one day, then fast the next signals that the watch is either of low quality or in need of a service.